Interactions-Nexus/Nexus-Wiki/fundamentals/tokens.md

 They can be used for a variety of uses such as:

-1. Representing ownership in an [asset](broken-reference) such as a company, preperty or land title, rights to a piece of art, or patents.
+- Representing ownership os an asset, such as a company, property, rights to a piece of art, or music.
-2. Utilities
+- Utilities
-3. Loyalty programs
+- Loyalty programs
-4. Gaming tokens
+- Gaming tokens
-5. DAO voting rights
+- DAO voting rights

 **How does a Token created on the Nexus blockchain differ to tokens created on Ethereum, Waves, NEO, NEM, Stellar, etc?**